CraftTweaker/CraftTweaker-Documentation/docs/mods/CreateAutomated/DrillHeads.md

 ⚠ You can only do this with [ContentTweaker](https://www.curseforge.com/minecraft/mc-mods/contenttweaker) installed!

-Allows creating custom drill heads with custom durability, and custom partials (model displayed on the extractor block)
+Allows creating custom drill heads with custom durability, and custom partials (model displayed on the extractor block).

-The DrillHead is a type of [ItemTypeBuilder](/mods/contenttweaker/API/item/ItemTypeBuilder), so you obtain it by calling [ItemBuilder](/mods/contenttweaker/API/item/ItemBuilder)#withType<DrillHeadBuilder>()
+The DrillHead is a type of [ItemTypeBuilder](/mods/contenttweaker/API/item/ItemTypeBuilder), so you obtain it by calling [ItemBuilder](/mods/contenttweaker/API/item/ItemBuilder)#withType<DrillHeadBuilder>().

 ```zenscript
 #loader contenttweaker